Incident-Clarity/Incident-Clarity.github.io/content/whoami/index.md

 showWordCount: false
 title: "$ whoami"
 ---
-**I'm Aayan Ta, 22 year old who loves Linux, systems, and information security**
+**I'm Aayan Ta, 22 year old who loves linux, systems, and information security**

 🛡️ **Disclaimer: Opinions are my own and not the views of my employer**